-We have been issued patents with respect to the pulsed delivery of nitric oxide to ensure a consistent dose over time that expire as late as 2027 in the United States and as late as 2026 in certain other countries.
-We have also filed several patent applications for certain of the innovations included in the Mark2, and certain of the resulting patents, if issued, will expire in 2033.
+Our technology is based on patents we have exclusively licensed from Ikaria for the treatment of PAH, PH-COPD and PH-IPF.
+These include patents with respect to the pulsed delivery of nitric oxide to ensure a consistent dose over time, which expire as late as 2027 in the United States and as late as

+2026 in certain other countries, as well as with respect to the special triple-lumen cannula that allows for safer and more accurate dosing of pulsed nitric oxide, which expires in 2033.
+We have also licensed several other patent applications from Ikaria for certain of the innovations included in the Mark2 and certain of the resulting patents, if issued, would expire as late as 2033.